Initiatives and Resources for Minority and Special Populations

 - Funding Opportunities

-Research, career-development, training and education grants for researchers, faculty and students who are members of minority populations or affiliated with minority institutions.
-These programs are offered in addition to a wide range of funding opportunities featured in our Grants section.
+Research, career-development, training and education grants for researchers, faculty and students.
 NHGRI encourages members of minority and special populations to apply for all of these available funding opportunities.

 Conferences, Meetings and Reports

 - Summary of Meeting to Discuss Increased Participation of Underrepresented Minority Groups in Doctoral Degree Programs in Genomics-Relevant Sciences (April 15, 2002)

 - NHGRI Action Plan to Increase the Number of Underrepresented Minorities Participating in Genomics and ELSI Research (2001)